swagtop/bevy-flake/docs/details.md

 done
 ```

-This is also where it checks for the `--no-wrapper` argument.
-If it encounters
+This is also where it checks for the `--no-wrapper` flag.
+If it encounters it
-it here, it removes it from the arguments, and calls `exec` on an unwrapped
+here, it removes it from the arguments, and calls `exec` on an unwrapped version
-version of `cargo` with said arguments.
-This replaces the current process with
+of `cargo` with said arguments.
+This replaces the current process with the
-the unwrapped version of `cargo`, and the script therefore stops dead in its
+unwrapped version of `cargo`, and the script therefore stops dead in its tracks.
-tracks.

 ### Step 2: Swap out linker based on `BEVY_FLAKE_TARGET`